Mik3asg/blog/systemsgoliveblog/content/posts/k8s-zero-downtime-deployments-blue-green-strategy.md

 ```
 In this manifest:

-- The selector has been changed back to env: blue (as indicated in the comment), which matches the labels of the blue pods (v1.0).
+- The selector has been changed back to `env:blue` (as indicated in the comment), which matches the labels of the blue pods (v1.0).
 - This change re-routes all traffic back to the blue environment, restoring the previous stable version of the application.
 To perform the rollback, apply the updated service configuration:
 ```bash